top of page

 UNEMPLOYMENT BENEFITS

-However, on average, unemployment benefits replace roughly 40% to 45% of your weekly income.
+Nevertheless, the benefits usually cover only 40% to 45% of your weekly earnings.

 Step 5